lohenderson/Phage_Listeria_Analysis_Model/README.md

 - log of the aerobic plate counts (bacterial counts in the milk before cheese was made; milk_apc)

 ## How to Cite
 Henderson, L.O., Cabrera-Villamizar, L.A., Skeens, J., Kent, D., Murphy, S., Wiedmann, M., and Guariglia-Oropeza, V. 2019.
-Dairy-specific environmental conditions and serotype affect *Listeria monocytogenes* susceptibility to phage treatment in a Hispanic-style fresh cheese model.
+Environmental conditions and serotype affect *Listeria monocytogenes* susceptibility to phage treatment in a lab-scale cheese model.
 Journal of Dairy Science. *In submission*

 ## Authors
 L. O. Henderson, L. A. Cabrera-Villamizar, J. Skeens, D. Kent, S. Murphy, M. Wiedmann, and V. Guariglia-Oropeza